-Estimates of urban and rural population, housing units and charactensions reflect boundaries of urban areas defined based on Census 2010 data.
-As a result, data for urban and rural areas from the ACS do not necessarily reflect the results of orgoing urbanization.
+Estimates of urban and rural population incusing units, and characteristics reflect boundaries of urban areas defined based on Census 2010 data.
+As a result, data for urban and rural areas from the ACS do not necessarily reflect the results of origoing urbanization.

-Source U.S. Census Bureau, 2010-2014 American Community Survey 5-Year Estimates
+Source U.S. Census Bureau.
+2010-2014 American Community Survey 5-Year Estimates